Caripson/ProML/docs/human_in_the_loop.md

 # 28. Human-in-the-Loop

 **Core Principle:** Not all decisions should be fully automated.
 For critical or ambiguous tasks, a workflow should be able to pause and request explicit approval from a human before proceeding.
-PromptLang should provide a way to define these human approval steps within a pipeline.
+ProML should provide a way to define these human approval steps within a pipeline.

 This principle is essential for building safe, reliable, and practical AI-powered workflows in enterprise environments.